copsTvFan/cops-episode-guide/guide.md

   purchasing the drugs and that he is not a drug user and only has a passing interest in crack cocaine.
 The drugs are tested and come back positive and the man is arrested for the felony.
-- Deputy Jennifer Torres of the Lee County FL Sheriff's Office is dispatched to a verbal/physical fight at a local motel.
+- Deputy Jennifer Torres of the Lee County, FL, Sheriff's Office is dispatched to a verbal/physical fight at a local motel.
 A female with visible injuries explains that her boyfriend became jealous when she sang karaoke with another man at a birthday party earlier in the evening.
 When she tried to hug her